TelegramBots/book/src/README.md

 [Install the package "Telegram.Bot" from Nuget](https://www.nuget.org/packages/Telegram.Bot) using Nuget package manager _(in your IDE or command line)_.

-🎉 The problem with Nuget.org seems resolved.
-Our latest library version 22.* is now available on it!

 Make sure to follow the [Migration Guide for v22.*](migrate/Version-22.x.md) if you have existing bot code.

 ## 🪄 More examples